Only Crumbs Remain

 By adding cornflour the mixture is much less likely to split and curdle so there is no need to cook it over a bain-marie (double boiler).

-Actually it's not that hard to make fruit curds even those only thickened with eggs and if you have not made your own fruit curd before I urge you to give it a try.
+Actually it's not that hard to make fruit curds even those only thickened with eggs only and if you have not made your own fruit curd before I urge you to give it a try.
 The flavour is far superior to any that you might buy.

 If you are lucky enough to have blackcurrants then this blackcurrant curd is a great one to try first.